ssxsidhu/biG-Light/README.txt

 Run ./bigLight.sh 'text you want to print'

 B)
-Download the files bigLight.sh, standard.blt(font file)
+Download the files bigLight.sh, standard.flf(font file)
 Put both of them in the same folder
 Run 'chmod +x bigLight.sh' in your terminal to make the script executable Run ./bigLight.sh 'text you want to print'